shawngraham/discoursesoftheft/readme.md

 |banks	 |6220		 |5872     |

 I added 'stolen' to my stopword list.
 It simply was overpowering any other signals in this noise.
-I did some more data munging from a text analysis point of view using a modification of [my standard script](https://github.com/hist3907b-winter2015/module4-holes/blob/master/text-analysis-cnd.R).
+I did some more data munging from a text analysis point of view using a modification of [my standard text analysis script](https://github.com/hist3907b-winter2015/module4-holes/blob/master/text-analysis-cnd.R).

 Eventually, I end up with a document-term matrix (which RStudio tells me is 47.4 mb in size):